-Conte didn't take long to make an instant impact at his beloved club as he had transformed them into literally an unbeatable side.
-Juventus finished Conte's first league season in charge undefeated, the first team to do so since the Serie A had expanded.
+Conte didn't take long to make an instant impact at his beloved club, transforming them, literally, into an unbeatable side.
+Juventus finished Conte's debut league season undefeated, the first team to do so since Serie A expanded.

-Not only did Conte guide Juve to the title in his first season, he also won them their first Coppa Italia final since 2004, although they went on to lose the final, which was their only loss in domestic competitions that season.
+Not only did Conte guide Juve to the title in his first season, he also got them to their first Coppa Italia final since 2004.
+However, they went on to lose the showpiece, which was their only loss in domestic competitions that season.

-Having helped guide Juventus back to the summit of Italian football, Conte's dominance didn't stop there as he guided the Old Lady to consecutive Serie A titles in his second season.
+Having helped guide Juventus back to the summit of Italian soccer, Conte's dominance didn't stop there as he guided the Old Lady to consecutive Serie A titles in his second season.

-This wasn't just an Italian record, it was also the highest points tally across the top 10 leagues in Europe.
-On top of that, Juventus had recorded a perfect home record during the season with 19 wins from 19 games.
+It wasn't just an Italian record, it was also the highest points tally across the top 10 leagues in Europe.
+On top of that, Juventus recorded a perfect home record with 19 wins from 19 games.

 During his time in charge at Serie B side Siena, Conte was accused of failure to report a match-fixing attempt.

 According to reports, Conte was present when the owner of Siena had indirectly asked the players to draw the match in order for himself to return a large profit.
-The match did indeed end in a draw, and suspicions started to rise.
+The match did indeed end in a draw and suspicions started to arise.

-There were further accusations over another game that had been fixed whilst Conte was in charge - this time a 1-0 defeat.
-Despite having no role in the match fixing itself, it was deemed that Conte had withheld this information and was handed a 10 month ban from football.
+There were further accusations over another game that had been fixed while Conte was in charge - this time a 1-0 defeat.
+Despite having no role in the match fixing itself, it was deemed that Conte had withheld information, resulting in the ban.

-Following the backing of his current club at the time, Juventus, they would lodge further appeals that would be successful in reducing his touchline ban from 10 months to just four.
+Following the backing of his club at the time, Juventus, further appeals were lodged which reduced his touchline ban from 10 months to just four.

-Following more legal proceedings in 2016, Conte was eventually cleared of any wrongdoings.
+Following more legal proceedings in 2016, Conte was eventually cleared of any wrongdoing.
 "Today finally draws a line under this ugly story," Conte said.

 Conte would respond brutally by saying: "I think when there are these types of comments, comments where you try to offend the person and don't know the truth, then you are a little man."

-To say that Conte was a passionate man when it came to football would be an understatement, as his touchline antics throughout the years have shown.
+To say that Conte is a passionate man when it came to the game would be an understatement, as his touchline antics show.

 From the first whistle to the very last, Conte cuts an animated figure on the touchline, often screaming instructions and reacting to every kick of the ball.

-These passionate antics have become a vital part of Conte's coaching tactics as it is often used to inspire his sides to victory and celebrate with the fans as he goes through every emotion during a game.
+These passionate antics have become a vital part of Conte's coaching tactics and are often used to inspire his sides.

 This was most notable during his spell at Chelsea when they ran out 4-0 winners against rivals Manchester United in the Premier League.
 Conte celebrated each goal emphatically with the fans as they demolished an admittedly poor United side.

-After the game Mourinho expressed his frustration at Conte's antics, labelling him as a 'clown'.
+After the game, Mourinho expressed his frustration with Conte's antics, labelling him as a "clown"'.
 Mourinho also reportedly told Conte that his hysterical celebrations had humiliated himself and his side.

-However, these antics have occasionally landed Conte in hot water too.
+These antics have occasionally landed Conte in hot water, too.

-Most recently Conte clashed with the referee in a Serie A game against Udinese about the amount of stoppage time added on in their stalemate draw.
+In his final season in charge of Inter, Conte clashed with the referee in a Serie A game against Udinese, protesting the amount of stoppage time in their draw.

 Conte got off to a flying start with his new club, with a switch in formation back to his preferred 3-4-3 helping Chelsea go on an impressive 13-match winning run, breaking their own club record and equalling the league record in the process.

-In the process of winning the league, Conte had managed to set a new Premier League record for the most wins in a single season, with 30 wins from 38 games.
+In the process of winning the league, Conte's Chelsea set a new Premier League record for the most wins in a single season, with 30 from 38 games.

-Conte would also go on to secure another trophy the following season with the club after they beat long standing rivals Manchester United in the FA Cup final.
+Conte went on to secure a further trophy the following season, with the Blues beating long-standing rivals Manchester United in the FA Cup final.

-Conte and Costa had endured numerous clashes whilst at the club, including one surrounding the match fitness of the striker which reportedly ended in Conte telling Costa to join a team in China instead.
+Conte and Costa had endured numerous clashes, including one surrounding the match fitness of the striker which reportedly ended in Conte telling Costa to join a team in China instead.

-This clash of personalities only went from bad to worse with Conte allegedly sending a text message to Costa stating that he was no longer part of his plans for the club.
+This clash of personalities escalated with Conte allegedly sending a text message to Costa informing him that he was no longer part of his plans for the club.

-Costa was therefore ordered to train with the reserves whilst Conte would find his successor in the transfer market, but Costa refused and instead remained on holiday in Brazil whilst forcing a move back to his previous club, Atletico Madrid.
+Costa was ordered to train with the reserves while Conte scoured the transfer market for his successor.
+However, Costa refused and instead remained on holiday in Brazil, forcing a move back to his former club Atletico Madrid.

-Conte's relationship with the Chelsea squad was never quite the same due to this fall-out with a popular team member.
+Conte's relationship with the Chelsea squad never recovered.
 One of Costa's closest teammates, Willian, appeared to block out Conte on a picture of their FA Cup celebrations which he uploaded onto Instagram.